cjrh/aiomsg/README.md

 Every implementation supports TLS, using its language's idiomatic facility (rustls with the pure-Rust `ring` backend for both Rust crates, `crypto/tls` for Go, the standard `ssl` module for Python, OpenSSL for C/C++/Zig, and JSSE for Java).
-TLS sockets interoperate across languages just as plain ones do — the cross-language conformance suite exercises both transports.
+TLS sockets interoperate across languages just as plain ones do.
+The cross-language conformance suite exercises both transports.
 See each implementation's README for the TLS API.